AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Configure System Reference Clocks
 ----------------------------------

 The CLK104 module provides an ultra low-noise, wideband RF clock source for the ZCU208 RF-ADCs and RF-DACs.
 We use the RFSoC Explorer to configure CLK104 to ouptut a coherent 122.88MHz reference for the DTRX2 LO PLLs.
-For more information refer to `Xilinx UG1437 - CLK104 RF Clock Add-onCard <https://www.xilinx.com/support/documentation/boards_and_kits/zcu216/ug1437-clk104.pdf>`_
+For more information refer to `AMD UG1437 - CLK104 RF Clock Add-onCard <https://www.xilinx.com/support/documentation/boards_and_kits/zcu216/ug1437-clk104.pdf>`_

 The following picture shows the details of the CLK104 module.
 The bottom SMA is the 122.88MHz reference clock output to be connected to the DTRX2 input reference clock port.
 And the other SMA connector above, labelled "INPUT_REF_CLK" is a provision for an external 10MHz master reference clock signal (used for synchronization with test equipments for instance).
 When an external 10MHz is not provided, the CLK104 module needs to be configured to use the internal 10MHz TCXO, as decribed in the steps below.